mobra66/pi-digits-for-pdp8-fortran-/README.md

 * Use USB sticks with the files, and use the PiDP-8/I options to mount the file as a paper tape; and as before, use PIP to transfer files.

-Whatever method, you should end up with the two files SPIGOT.FT and PRTDIG.FT on the OS/8 file system.
+Whatever method you use, you should end up with the two files `SPIGOT.FT` and `PRTDIG.FT` on the OS/8 file system.

 ### Compile using FORTRAN IV
 First compile the subroutine for printing: